Portage County Randolph Fair

 1. Send your animal to be processed by one of the local processors.
 Purchaser pays for processing directly to processor, except poultry and rabbits.**

-**All Poultry and Rabbits are processed at one facility and buyers will have the processing fee added to their total bill for the auctions.
+**All Poultry and Rabbits are processed at committee selected facilities.
+Buyers will have the processing fee added to their total bill for the auctions.
 Poultry and Rabbits will be picked up after the fair on an assigned date and that information will be available during the auctions.

 2. You can purchase an animal and donate it back to be sold a second time.
 You will pay the total bid price for the first sale and the money from the second sale will be given to the Jr. Fair Fund you select.
 These funds include: